dankimio/dankimio.github.xx/_posts/2015-12-11-amsterdam.md

 gallery: true
 title: Amsterdam – 2015
 date: 2015-12-11
-description: Trip to Amsterdam in August 2015
+description: A trip to Amsterdam in August 2015
 categories: photos
 ---